la2050/archive/_projects/2014/women-of-color-short-film-fund.md

   voice matters regardless of ethnic background and gender.
 People everywhere will be able to see Los Angeles in a different light, a true modern city where opportunities lie for all.
-What will you do to implement this idea/project?: |- -Seed & Spark CEO Emily Best (confirmed)
+Whom will your project benefit?
+Please be specific.: |- -Seed & Spark CEO Emily Best (confirmed)
    Distributor
    http://www.seedandspark.com/who-we-are